chinamike65/hugo-tuolesi/content/book4/book4en.md

 When abjection occurs, think more about the three evil realms and the six realms of rebirth.
 The suffering will be greatly reduced, and the mind will slowly return to meditation.

-(20) Non-right knowledge
+##### （20）Wrong View

-non-right knowledge means that the way of thinking is very unclear when doing things, and the thinking is chaotic.
+Wrong View means that the way of thinking is very unclear when doing things, and the thinking is chaotic.

 In the process of doing things, some people often do not know what they are doing.
 Such a state is called unrighteous knowledge.